-The Regulatory Compliance Unit of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) assists in the administration of Ontario's food safety laws.
+The Regulatory Compliance Unit and the Agriculture Investigations Unit of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) assists in the administration of Ontario's food safety laws.
 We handle complaints through advisory, education and enforcement activities.
 Here's how the process works:

 - OMAFRA receives a complaint.

-Complaints can come from many different sources such as Crime Stoppers, government and non government agencies and the public.
+Complaints can come from many different sources such as government and non-government agencies, industry and the general public.
 For efficiencies, we may partner with other ministries, agencies and other levels of government in our follow-up.

-- The Regulatory Compliance Unit analyzes the complaint and decides what action to take.
+- The Regulatory Compliance Unit (RCU) analyzes the complaint and decides what action to take.

-For compliance actions the complaint may be assigned to a Compliance and Advisory Officer.
-There are five officers that work province wide dealing with various compliance issues up to and including ticketing under specific legislation.
+For compliance actions, the complaint may be assigned to a Compliance and Advisory Officer.
+There are four officers that work province-wide dealing with various compliance issues up to and including ticketing under specific legislation.

 Lines are clearly drawn between inspectors who monitor for compliance, and those who gather evidence for prosecution.
-These investigations often result in charges and convictions.
+These investigations often result in court action for contraventions under ministry legislation.